iosecurityio/stig_converter/README.md

 ## Overview and Features

+stig_converter converts DISA STIG Checklists into various file formats.
-This is a Python script to convert DISA STIG Checklists into various formats.
+This project is the result of a collection of individual Python scripts used to convert STIGs and is currently being sewn back together into one main script.

+Supported file formats:

 - convert `.ckl` file to `.csv` file